echobind/playbook/source/2-our-operating-process.md

 ## Meetings

 We don’t have a lot of meetings.
+Our client’s budgets are far better served when we’re actively working on a project.
 However, we do begin each project with a [Roadmapping Session](#the-roadmapping-session), which lasts between two hours and a full day.
 At the end of each week, we hold a quick recap meeting with our clients to discuss the iteration that was just completed.
 We limit the recap meeting to 30 minutes.
 Since we’re a virtual office, we use Google Hangouts for the Roadmapping Session and the recap meetings.

 ## Project Management